 Types of Asbestos-Related Pleural Diseases

-Pleural mesothelioma is an incurable cancer that starts in the lung lining and is only caused by asbestos exposure.
-It is not to be confused with asbestos-related lung cancer, which affects the lungs themselves.
+Pleural mesothelioma is a cancer that starts in the lung lining and is only caused by asbestos exposure.

-Asbestos causes pleural mesothelioma by irritating healthy cells in the pleura.
-After 20 to 50 years, this long-term irritation causes healthy cells to mutate into cancer cells.
+Asbestos causes pleural mesothelioma by irritating healthy cells in the lung lining.
+After 10-50 years, this long-term irritation causes healthy cells to mutate into cancer cells.
 The cancer cells then divide at an out-of-control rate, causing pleural tumors to form in the chest wall.

 Common symptoms of pleural mesothelioma include:

 Walter served in the U.S. Navy for 20 years and was exposed to asbestos through his work as a boiler tender during this time.
-Over 40 years after his service, Walter developed symptoms such as a cough and shortness of breath.
+Over 40 years after his service, Walter developed a cough, shortness of breath, and other symptoms.
 An X-ray revealed a cancerous mass in his lungs.
 Walter had pleural mesothelioma.

-However, an excess amount of this fluid can accumulate when the pleura becomes irritated.
+However, fluid can build up if the pleura becomes irritated.
 This may lead to symptoms such as difficulty breathing or a chronic cough.

-Over 90% of patients with mesothelioma will suffer from pleural effusions as well, according to a report from Pulmonology Advisor.
-Those with other cancers like lung cancer may also suffer from effusions.
+Over 90% of patients with pleural mesothelioma will suffer from pleural effusions.

 Blood and lymph fluid can build up in the pleura too.
 This can lead to subtypes of pleural effusions.